It’s Tick Season Already And It’s More Dangerous Than Ever

 April 21st, 2017 by Mike MacDonald in Ticks

-With temperatures steadily on the rise, and with most of us starting to become more active outdoors, it’s important to know ticks are becoming more active as well despite it being so early in the year.
+Temperatures are steadily on the rise, and most of us are starting to become more active outdoors.
+It’s important to know that ticks are becoming more active as well, despite it being so early in the year.

 Ticks don’t just die off in the winter, they just go into hiding

 A lot of people think that ticks just die off in the winter, and that’s actually not the case.
-Ticks can remain active all winter long and many tend to hide under leave piles and underbrush left as snow started to fall in the winter.
+Ticks can remain active all winter long.
+Many tend to hide under leaf piles and underbrush left as snow started falling in the winter.

 Ticks will often even come out when temperatures climb above freezing over the winter.
 For each stage of the life cycle ticks go through, a feeding from a host is required beforehand.